Going Viral Crash Course

 Minimum Requirements for Earning

-To earn on Facebook, the video needs to be at least 3 minutes.
+- To earn on Facebook, the video needs to be over 1 minute.

 What are you waiting for?